 Most growing businesses look at sales enablement as a luxury that only larger organizations can indulge in.
 This comes from the perception that because larger organizations have larger sales teams and bigger budgets, and can afford to invest the time, effort, and costs that sales enablement requires.

 This isn’t a given.
 It all comes down to prioritizing your sales team and what it needs – it’s an investment that will keep giving back.

 So, let’s get into it.
 Here’s why growing businesses should care about sales enablement-

 1. Sales Is One of the Strongest Functions Determining Growth

 Growing businesses have one objective- to scale, as quickly and efficiently as possible.
-Sales is the function that is positioned between your business and its your customers, which is why it needs to be the strongest function in the company.
+Sales are the function that is positioned between your business and customers, which is why it needs to be the strongest function in the company.